 The hub design has quickly grown in popularity because they are quick to set up and take down.
 They are also light but still rigidly constructed and are available in a number of different configurations.

 You really want to get a blind that has a matte black finish on the interior walls.
 This, in combination with black clothing, will give you a far greater chance of being unseen while inside the blind.

 Brushing in is strongly recommended and the better ground blinds will come with loops and straps that will allow you to tuck branches and foliage to aid camouflage.

 Multiple windows is also a big factor and front windows that offer a wide field of view will be the most useful design.
 They should all be able to be covered over and being able to deploy the shades single-handedly and silently should be another feature to look for.

 If you are a bowhunter your requirements are going to be a little different to the rifle hunter.
-The size of the blind is going to be an important consideration because you will need to be able to stand and have the room to draw the bow without making a sound.
+The size of the blind is going to be an important consideration.
+You will need to be able to stand and have the room to draw the bow without making a sound.
 The Primos Hunting Double Bull Deluxe Ground Blind provides you with the perfect amount of room for bowhunting.

-For some people comfort is a key consideration and whether or not the blind is waterproof is a an important factor.
-A waterproof ground blind is going to cost a little more but for if you are going to be spending many hours sitting and waiting, the fact that your blind will protect you completely from the elements will make the difference between buying one over the other.
+For some people comfort is a key consideration.
+Also, whether or not the blind is waterproof is a an important factor.
+A waterproof ground blind is going to cost a little more but if you're going to be spending many hours sitting and waiting, the fact that your blind will protect you completely from the elements will make the difference between buying one over the other.